 I thank the hon.
 Gentleman for his question.
 He is absolutely right to raise this matter.
 We believe that democracy, human rights and the rule of law are the absolute foundations on which open, stable and prosperous societies thrive.
 I am more than happy to commit on behalf of the Under-Secretary of State for Foreign, Commonwealth and Development Affairs, my hon.
 Friend the Member for Aldridge-Brownhills (Wendy Morton), to meet the hon.
 Gentleman to discuss this issue.

-The International Development Committee is currently holding an inquiry into sexual abuse and exploitation by aid workers of the beneficiaries, and I am ashamed to report that we are finding that it is rife.
+The International Development Committee is currently holding an inquiry into sexual abuse and exploitation of the beneficiaries by aid workers, and I am ashamed to report that we are finding that it is rife.
 I welcome the fact that the new Department has brought forward a safeguarding document as one of its first publications.
 However, will the Minister please comment on why the FCDO’s terms and conditions for staff say:

 “Sexual relations with beneficiaries are strongly discouraged”?